-- Measurement null occurs at offset frequency f = 1/T. - For internal delay line measurements the null occurs at approximately 51MHz, outside of the measurement range of the HA7701A. - f = 1/T calculation can be used when using an external delay line to determine where first measurement null will occur and if it will be within the measurement offset range. - Longer delay lines provide increased sensitivity, however the maximum offset to which the measurement is useful is reduced. - Shorter delay lines reduce sensitivity, however the maximum offset to which the measurement is useful is increased. - For internal delay line measurements the copper coaxial jumper cable supplied with the instrument should be in place connecting RF OUT to RF IN.
+- Measurement null occurs at offset frequency f = 1/T. - $f = 1/(2\pi T)$ calculation can be used to determine the maximum useful offset frequency. - Longer delay lines provide increased sensitivity, however the maximum offset to which the measurement is useful is reduced. - Shorter delay lines reduce sensitivity, however the maximum offset to which the measurement is useful is increased.